ammarhakim/gkyl/doc/WavePropagation.md

 The constructor takes the following parameters:

 `onGrid`
-: Grid on which the field lives.
+: Grid on which the updater lives

 `equation`
 : Equation object